ampize/docs/content/docs/tutorials/plug/model.md

 components:
   - gist
 ---
-The last step is to describe the API data model through a JSON file that we can upload or feed inline.
+The last step is to describe the API data model through a JSON file which you can either upload or copy & paste in the black square.

 <amp-img src="/static/img/plug_model_0.png" width="898"height="721" layout="responsive" class="screenshot">

-This file basically describes how to get data (API endpoints and parameters) and the response we get.
+The JSON file describes how to get data (API endpoints and parameters) and the response we get.
+For example, you will find below the JSON file for the Guardian API.

 <amp-gist
     data-gistid="a1d6f1a358767008797de8ab2b4e51d3"